2016 Canadian census

 The 2016 Canadian census was an enumeration of Canadian residents, which counted a population of 35,151,728, a increase from its 2011 population of 33,476,688.
 The census, conducted by Statistics Canada, was Canada's seventh quinquennial census.
 (Note: Canada's first quinquennial census was conducted in 1956.)
 The official census day was May 10, 2016.
 Census web access codes began arriving in the mail on May 2, 2016.
 The 2016 census marked the reinstatement of the mandatory long-form census, which had been dropped in favour of the voluntary National Household Survey for the 2011 census.
-With a response rate of 98.4%, this census is said to be the best one ever recorded since the 1666 census of New France.
+With a response rate of 98.4%, Statistics Canada described it as the best census ever recorded since the 1666 census of New France.
 This census was succeeded by Canada's 2021 census.

 Planning

 Consultation with census data users, clients, stakeholders and other interested parties closed in November 2012.
 Qualitative content testing, which involved soliciting feedback regarding the questionnaire and tests responses to its questions, was scheduled for the fall of 2013, with more extensive testing occurring in May 2014.
 Statistics Canada was scheduled to submit its census content recommendations for review by the Parliament of Canada in December 2014 for subsequent final approval by the Cabinet of Canada.

 On November 5, 2015, during the first Liberal caucus meeting after forming a majority government, the party announced that it would reinstate the mandatory long-form census, starting in 2016.
 By early January 2016, Statistics Canada had announced a need for 35,000 people to complete this survey to commence in May.